vertica/VerticaPy/docs/source/examples_learn_titanic.rst

     vp.__version__

 Connect to Vertica.
-This example uses an existing connection called "VerticaDSN".
+This example uses an existing connection called ``VerticaDSN`` .
 For details on how to create a connection, see the :ref:`connection` tutorial.

 You can skip the below cell if you already have an established connection.